Mellon Pathways to VCU

-The Mellon Pathways Program is a new partnership between John Tyler Community College (Tyler), J. Sargeant Reynolds Community College (Reynolds), and Virginia Commonwealth University (VCU).
-The program offers pathways, resources, and support for students who are completing their associate degree at Tyler or Reynolds and planning to transfer to VCU to complete their bachelor’s degree in the arts or humanities.
+The Mellon Pathways Program is a partnership between John Tyler Community College (Tyler), Reynolds Community College (Reynolds) and Virginia Commonwealth University (VCU).
+The program offers pathways, resources and support for students who are completing their associate degree at Tyler or Reynolds and planning to transfer to VCU to complete their bachelor’s degree in the arts or humanities.

 Being a part of the Mellon Pathways Program provides students with access to resources and a support system to enhance their academic success.
 It also gives them an opportunity to save money on tuition by taking classes at the community college that count: count towards their degree, count in their future, and count for transfer.

-A: Students will receive enhanced advising about course selection, transfer logistics, and financial aid, along with major and career exploration, and additional support through and after the transfer process.
-In addition, as part of the Pathways Program, students will:
+Students will receive enhanced advising about course selection, transfer logistics, and financial aid, along with major and career exploration, and additional support through and after the transfer process.
+In addition, as part of the Pathways program, students will:

 - Participate in free activities, events, and workshops at VCU, at Tyler, and around Richmond.